Biohacking: What is it and how can it make you feel younger than ever?

 Want to get on the biohacking wagon?
 The first thing is to get some help.
 “Most people want to get fit but say they don’t have the time or energy after a long day of work.
 So the first thing for them to do is go to a functional nutritionist who will tell them about electrolytes (and how increasing key elements or taking certain supplements will help boost their energy levels),” she says.

 “Do baby steps, don’t let it overwhelm you.
-Start small, with red light therapy candles maybe.”
+Start small, with red light therapy panels maybe.”

 Red light therapy, according to US-based Clevland Clinic, “is thought to work by acting on the “power plant” in your body's cells called mitochondria.
 With more energy, other cells can do their work more efficiently, doing things like repairing skin, boosting new cell growth and enhancing skin rejuvenation.”